Sam-Son Farm

-Sam-Son Grade 1 Stakes winner, Smart Strike went on to even greater fame as a Stallion.
+Sam-Son Grade 1 Stakes winner, Smart Strike, went on to even greater fame as a stallion.
 Standing at Lane's End Farm in Versailles, Kentucky, Smart Strike was twice honoured as North America's leading Thoroughbred Sire.
 Smart Strike died on March 25, 2015.
-At that time he was already the sire of 113 stakes winners, 12 champions, four Breeders' Cup winners, and two Classic victors.
+At that time, he was already the sire of 113 stakes winners, 12 champions, four Breeders' Cup winners, and two Classic victors.

-Following the death of Sam-Son Farm's founder in 2000, farm operations were taken over by his daughter Tammy Samuel-Balaz and lasting until her death from cancer in 2008, at age forty-seven.
-Management for the business was then transferred to her husband and brother, with Rick Balaz in the role of President and Mark Samuel as CEO.
-Ownership of Sam-Son Farm belongs to the Samuel-Balaz Family, consisting of Rick Balaz, Mark Samuel, and Kim Samuel.
+Following the death of Sam-Son Farm's founder in 2000, farm operations were taken over by his daughter Tammy Samuel-Balaz and lasted until her death from cancer in 2008, at age forty-seven.
+Management of the business was then transferred to her husband and brother, with Rick Balaz in the role of President and Mark Samuel as CEO.
+Ownership of Sam-Son Farm belonged to the Samuel-Balaz family, consisting of Rick Balaz, Mark Samuel, and Kim Samuel.

+The business used the farm in Milton, Ontario, as a broodmare installation and maintained a training facility in Ocala, Florida.
+Both Ernie Samuel and Tammy Samuel-Balaz were inducted into the Canadian Horse Racing Hall of Fame, as were Sam-Son trainers Day and Frostad.
+Nine Sam-Son horses were inducted into the Hall of Fame, including Dance Smartly, No Class, Sky Classic, Chief Bearhart, Classy ’n Smart, Smart Strike, Wilderness Song, Dancethruthedawn and, most recently, Soaring Free in 2013.